KyrieRui/FTC_SIM_Challange/FTC_Java/FTC_1/README.md

 ## Lesson 2: Object-Oriented Programming (OOP)

 - Object-oriented programming (OOP) is a programming paradigm that uses objects to model real-world entities.
+- OOP is based on the concepts of classes and objects, which are used to define the properties and behaviors of entities.